 - the quality of those applicants.

-These three factors mean that cut-offs change from year to year and are impossible to predict before applicants are selected for a particular course in a particular admissions period.
-The cut-offs for any course can rise, fall or remain the same from year to year.
+These three factors mean that cut-offs change from year to year and are impossible to predict before applicants are selected for a particular course in a particular year.
+The cut-off for any course can rise, fall or remain the same from year to year.

-The undergraduate course search shows the cut-offs that Year 12 applicants needed for entry into each course in 2014 or projected cut-offs that may be required for selection in 2015.
-Use these cut-offs as a guide when deciding on your preferences.
+Cut-offs for entry to courses in 2017 were not released until the Main Round in January 2017.
+Therefore, the undergraduate course search (which has been in operation since August 2016) shows the cut-offs that Year 12 applicants needed for entry into each course in 2016.
+Use these 2016 cut-offs as a guide only when deciding on your preferences.

 Offers to applicants who have an ATAR (or equivalent) below the cut-off